 Safety Zone Research

 First, a Fire Behavior 101 refresher: You can warm yourself around the sides of a campfire for quite some time; that’s radiant heat.
-If you hold your hands over the top of the fire, you’ll get burned relatively quickly; that’s convective heat.
+If you hold your hands over the top of the fire, you’ll get burned relatively quick; that’s convective heat.

 Basically, wind or slope can tip the flames over, so that the convective heat is no longer going straight up, but is now aimed more along the ground, sending the heat and hot gasses much further ahead.
-This causes pre heating of the fuels, faster fire spread and greater fire intensities.
+This causes preheating of the fuels, faster fire spread, and greater fire intensities.
 You’ll need a larger Safety Zone if that fire is coming towards you.

 4 x Flame Height = Safe Separation Distance